 Honda Rancher 350 Top End Rebuild Part 1: Engine Teardown

-Welcome to the first part of our Honda TRX350 top end rebuild series, which walks you through how to disassemble the motor in a Honda Rancher 350.
+Welcome to the first part of our Honda TRX350 top end rebuild series, which walks you through how to disassemble the motor of a Honda Rancher 350.

 Watch the video above and follow the steps below to learn how to tear down the engine of a Honda TRX350.
 Use our Honda TRX 350 exploded parts diagrams for additional reference.

-Tools Needed – Honda Rancher 350 Top End Rebuild
+Tools – Honda Rancher 350 Top End Rebuild

 - Ratchets and extensions